mildbeard/gal/README.md

 	    }
 	}

-	$ gal -r -x Todo.gal Todo.raku
-	- Breakfast
-	- Lunch
-	- Dinner
-	- Bedtime

-	$ cat Todo.raku
-	sub MAIN() {
-	    my @Todo = "Breakfast", "Lunch", "Dinner", "Bedtime";
-	    my Str $Item;
-	    for @Todo -> $Item {
-	        say "- $Item";
-	    }
-	}

 # project status

-This is gal version 0.8.0

-It contains a bootstrap gal compiler written in Raku, that can translate a gal program to Raku or to simplified gal.

-It contains a gal compiler written in gal, in the compiler directory.
-This compiler mostly works but a lot of language elements still need to be implemented.

-A variety of gal dialects exist.
-There is simple gal containing the basic atomic language elements that must be implemented by a language generator.
-There is fallback gal, in which higher-level language elements are themselves implemented in simple gal.
-There is debug gal, which transforms a simple gal program into a debug compiled version.

-Version 0.8 introduces a gal debugger written in gal.
-This is written but not debugged yet.
-It contains the debug gal dialect and the Context class that serves as both a process stack frame and a debug console.

-In version 0.9 the gal compiler will be able to compile itself correctly.
-This consists of building out atomic language elements in Javascript and Python.
-The bootstrap compiler already generates Raku output.

-In version 1.0 the gal compiler will be able to compile itself into all dialects of gal, running consisently in Raku, Python and Javascript.
+gal is under active development, and is not yet ready for production use.

 # language

 The most important thing about the gal language syntax is that it is designed to be translated into any programming language.
-For that reason, the syntax itself has been greatly simplified without losing expressiveness.
+For that reason, the syntax itself has been kept as simple as possible without losing expressiveness.
 The simple syntax makes translation easy.

 Though simple, the gal language syntax is highly expressive and easily extended.
-To create a new output language generator, just add a generator method to each atomic language element.
+The parser generator uses a generic class structure that requires inheritance but doesn't rely on language-specific factors.

 ## special characters

 Everything is separated by whitespace.
 Only a few punctuation characters have meaning.
 For that reason, language element verbs can contain punctuation characters.
 The first word is a verb, which defines the meaning of all the remaining arguments.

-    method string Indent [string Input]
+    method void Read [string File_Name]
     {
-        list Lines (split Input [line]);
+        my= File_Name File_Name;
-        string Indented '';
+        string File_Text;
-        entity Line;
-        foreach Lines Line
-        {
-            append Indented [indent] Line [line];
+        file.readall File_Text File_Name;
+        my= File_Text File_Text;
     }
-        return Indented;
-    }

-The above method translates as follows into Raku:

-method Indent(Str $Input)
-{
-    my @Lines = split("\n", $Input);
-    my Str $Indented = "";
-    my $Line;
-    for @Lines -> $Line
-    {
-        $Indented ~= "    $Line\n";
-    }
-    return $Indented;
-}

-And in Python:

-    def Indent(self, Input):
-        Lines = Input.split("\n")
-        Indented = ''
-        Line = None
-        for Line in Lines:
-            Indented +=  + Line + "\n"
-        return Indented

 The colon and semicolon are used because they are easy to type.

 Other meaningful characters include three kinds of quote: 'apostrophes', "quotes" and \`backquotes\`.
+They all work the same.
+Strings are very simple, with no embedding or other fancy syntax rules.

 Four special pairs of surrounding punctuations include:

-- parentheses around operations (+ X Y)
+- parentheses around operations '(+ X Y)',
-- brackets around blocks { += Y 10; }
+- brackets around blocks '{ = Y 10; }',
-- square brackets around syntax constructs \[is :Parent_Class\]
+- square brackets around syntax constructs '\[is :Parent_Class\]'
 - and angle brackets around keyvalue pairs &lt;Key "Value"&gt;

 The comma is sometimes used to indicate successive syntax elements, especially in formal argument list declarations.
 So this statement: